Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_1.md

 }
 ```

+This should be done by simply listing out the input and expected outputs in literal strings, and use a loop to test each cases.

-Another test is provided already.
+In additon, another test is provided already.

 ```c++
 TEST(problem_1, possible_parentheses) {...}